Agreements

 https://www.ansedh.org/

-Collaboration between AESCOV and ORPHANET.
+Agreement between AESCOV and ORPHANET.

 Orphanet is the reference information portal on rare diseases and orphan drugs, aimed at both professionals and patients.
 Its objective is to contribute to the improvement of the diagnosis, care, and treatment of those affected by these conditions.
 It was founded in France by INSERM in 1997, and its administrative offices are located in Paris.
 The Orphanet website allows searching for any rare disease through its name, implicated gene, coding in the ICD-11 (the WHO International Classification of Diseases manual), Orphanet nomenclature on rare diseases (ORPHA code), or the OMIM code (online catalog of human genes and genetic disorders).
 AESCOV is registered in Orphanet: